fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 <!-- Tilanteemme on hieman monimutkaisempi kuin Cypressin dokumentaation esimerkissä, sillä kirjautumisen yhteydessä sovelluksemme tallettaa kirjautuneen käyttäjän tiedot localStorageen.
 Sekin toki onnistuu.
 Koodi on seuraavassa -->
-Our situation is a bit more complicated than in the example in the Cypress documentation, because when user logs in our application saves their details to localStorage.
+Our situation is a bit more complicated than in the example in the Cypress documentation, because when user logs in, our application saves their details to the localStorage.
 However Cypress can handle that as well.
 The code is the following